 Elevate Your Astro Code Highlights with TypeScript Snippets

 Want to take your Astro code highlights to the next level?
-This guide will show you how to implement TypeScript snippets with hover-over type information, making your code examples more interactive and informative.
+This guide will show you how to add TypeScript snippets with hover-over type information, making your code examples more interactive and informative.

 Prerequisites for Astro Code Highlights